PhilEllis/AnamCara-milestone-3/README.md

 >### Code

-- The majority of the code originated from the Bootstrap library and was styled with custom css.
+- The majority of the html code originated from the Bootstrap library and was styled with custom css.
 - The core of the application has been derived from the code Institute Relational Database Walkthrough and amended to fit the needs of my application.
+This includes the add_note, edit_note & delete_note functions The base of the code was taken from the walkthrough and edited to fit the functionality of this app.
+I have referenced it here instead of the routes.py as i belived it to be too messy and disturn the code on the .py file.
 - [prettyprinted](https://www.youtube.com/watch?v=8aTnmsDMldY&list=PLXmMXHVSvS-CoYS177-UvMAQYRfL3fBtX&index=72)The user authentication code has been modeled from and adapted suit the needs of this project.
-I found it hard to detail which changes came from this document but i have tried to be as clear as i can throughout the code.
+I found it hard to detail which changes came from this video without disrupting the flow of the code so have referenced it here instead.
+The Login, logout and sign up functions and use of WTForms has been based on this walkthrough and edited to suit the needs of this app.
 I did view all of his Flask videos and found it helped with understanding how flask-login worked alongside the other libraries.
 - [Bootstrapmade](https://bootstrapmade.com/) - I utilised a portion of html & css from the GP & Green templates for the lists section on the home page and the section titles on the home page and about page.
 - The models have been taken from bootstrap and the javascript used to initial them has been taken from a youtube video which i have now losted the link to but i wanted to make it clear it was not my own code.
 - All of the rest of the code was written by the author - Philippa Ellis